sheffturner/MVCEnrollmentSystem/README.md

 Objectives:

-Students
+Students (COMPLETED)
-1. Prospective student will be able to register for an account on the web application site.
+1. Prospective student is able to register for an account on the web application site.
-2. Prospective/current students will be able to login successfully on the site.
+2. Prospective/current student is be able to login successfully on the site.
-2. Apply to become a student at the University. (includes all personal data such full name, dob, gender, address etc.)
+2. Prospective student is able to apply to become a student at the University. (includes all personal data such full name, dob, gender,        address etc.)
-3. Current students will be able to view their personal information, grades, and class schedule, add (enroll)/drop courses to/from their      schedule, query all courses based on their course number or major.
+3. Current students are be able to view their personal information, grades, and class schedule, add (enroll)/drop courses to/from their      schedule, query all courses based on their course number or major.

 Educators
 1. Educators will be able to login on the web application site.